secyber/CTF/(web) amogsus-api.md

 ```
 UPDATE users SET username="""user1""",password="password",sus=1 WHERE username="""user1"""-- -"", password=""password"" WHERE username=""user1""
 ```
 This way, we are able to login as `username="user1"&password="password"`, like we did at the start.
+Another good detail about this injection is that the closing `username=` `"` is also commented out.
 ## Using the ID

 ![](Images/Pasted%20image%2020230809182051.png?raw=true)